How to Build a Website Prototype With Adobe Muse

 Exporting the prototype as a .html/.css file

-As soon as the prototype was ready, it was time to hand it over to our web development team, so they could in prepare it to the presentation in the actual web environment.
+As soon as the prototype was ready, it was time to hand it over to our web development team, so they could in prepare it for the presentation in the actual web environment.

 Adobe Muse can export a prototype as a .html or a .css file, which means that our web developers got a full-fledged website organized as a set of containers.
 Thus, the developers had only to edit the existing and add new elements.